Riya Sen: Modelling career

-Riya became a popular model when she appeared in numerous music videos for songs by popular singers, including Falguni Pathak's Yaad Piya Ki Aane Lagi (alternative title: Chudi Jo Khankayi), Asha Bhosle's Jhumka Gira Re, Jagjit Singh and Bhosle's Jab Samne Tum and Kahin Kahin Se, Lata Mangeshkar, Bhonsle and Singh's Dil Kahin Hosh Kahin, Sonu Nigam's Jeena Hai Tere Liye and Shaan's Sutta Maro.
+Sen became a popular model when she appeared in numerous music videos for songs by popular singers, including Falguni Pathak's Yaad Piya Ki Aane Lagi (alternative title: Chudi Jo Khankayi), Asha Bhosle's Jhumka Gira Re, Jagjit Singh and Bhosle's Jab Samne Tum and Kahin Kahin Se, Lata Mangeshkar, Bhonsle and Singh's Dil Kahin Hosh Kahin, Sonu Nigam's Jeena Hai Tere Liye and Shaan's Sutta Maro.
 She shot for her first music video, Yaad Piya Ki Aane Lagi, at the age of sixteen.
 This led to her being identified primarily as a performer for music videos early in her career, an image she aimed to shed in 2005.
-Riya has appeared on several magazine covers, including Femina, Elaan, Man's World, Gladrags, Savvy and Indian versions of Elle, Maxim and Cosmopolitan, as well as on the ramp of major fashion shows like Lakmé Fashion Week (2005–07) and Wills Fashion Week (2006–2007).
+Sen has appeared on several magazine covers, including Femina, Elaan, Man's World, Gladrags, Savvy and Indian versions of Elle, Maxim and Cosmopolitan, as well as on the ramp of major fashion shows like Lakmé Fashion Week (2005–07) and Wills Fashion Week (2006–2007).
 She participated in fashion shows along with her elder sister, Raima Sen.

-Besides modelling, Riya has ventured into the advertisement world as well.
+Besides modelling, Sen has ventured into the advertisement world as well.
 A high point of her modelling career came in 2006, when she became the soft drink, Limca's brand ambassador, replacing Deepika Padukone.
 Her other notable assignments include Colgate, Dabur Vatika, Reliance Industries, Cadbury Dairy Milk Chocolate, and Nirma.

 In 2004, she was featured partially nude in leading Indian photographer Dabboo Ratnani's annual calendar, which is a major happening in the Indian glamour industry.
 According to Daboo, "Her mother saw it much later, after the calendar released.
 She thought it was too sexy, and Riya shouldn't have done it.
 But the response to the photograph was superb.
 Riya was so thrilled that for her next ad campaign, she asked me to light her up like I did in this."
 A career highlight for the model, it led to a three-year contract with Ratnani to feature her on his annual calendar.
 She is the only female face to be featured on the calendar for five consecutive years (2003–2007).